huytran98/SimpleATM/README.md

    - Return to the main menu by selecting ```Exit```.
    - Select to login as ```2.
 User``` and enter your PIN.
    - Choose any of the options to modify or view the balance on your account.

+## Author's notes
+This program is simplified version of an ATM machine.
+It is designed for the user to be able to create, delete, and modify accounts inside and outside of the program easily through C++ File Handling.
+Accounts created will stay in the ```user.txt``` file even when the program is terminated and reaccessible when the program relaunches.
+This program is not developed with a UI nor a card reading program.
+Instead, an inputable account number system was used to replace the use of an actual card scanner.